 In modern English, the word has come to mean “to ask God for something.”
 So, when we mention “praying to the saints” it seems horrible because we’ve been trained that the word should only be used in regards to praying to the god of whatever religion one adheres.
 But that is not a full or accurate understanding of the word “pray.”

 Additionally, prayer is more than simply asking for something, as you are finding through practicing the Jesus Prayer.
-It is communing, that is connecting with the Divine in a deep way…establishing a heart to heart connection.
+It is communing, that is, connecting with the Divine in a deep way…establishing a heart to heart connection.

 Jesus states in Luke 20:38 “Now He is not the God of the dead but of the living; for all live to Him.”
 It is the belief of the Church that when a person dies they do not go into “soul sleep” as the Jehovah’s Witnesses teach, but rather that person enters into a realm of existence called Paradise, or if they lived an unfaithful life, they go to a temporary holding place sometimes called Hades (which is not the same as Hell).
 Most Protestants call this judgment that immediately proceeds death the “Particular Judgment,” in Orthodoxy, it is often referred to as the Toll Houses.